felias-fogg/dw-link/README.md

 ![cover](docs/pics/uno-debug2.png)

 This Arduino sketch turns your Arduino UNO into a hardware debugger for the classic ATtinys and the ATmegaX8s, such as the ATmega328.
-It is particularly useful if you would like to try to find out how it feels to symbolically debug your Arduino sketch on an Arduino Uno or an ATtiny board.
+It is particularly useful if you would like to find out how it feels to symbolically debug your Arduino sketch on an Arduino Uno or an ATtiny board.

-Do you want to try it?
+Do you want to give it a try?
 Use the [**Quick-start Guide**](https://felias-fogg.github.io/dw-link/quickstart-Arduino-IDE2/) to see if it works for you.

 Since version 2.2.0, you can use dw-link as a (STK500 v1) programmer as well.
 Since version 4.0.0, you can use this debugger in the **Arduino IDE 2** by downloading three additional board manager files.
 Version 5.0.0 aims to make the user interface similar to what is offered by the Python packages [dw-gdbserver](https://github.com/felias-fogg/dw-gdbserver) and [PyAvrOCD](https://github.com/felias-fogg/PyAvrOCD), which interface to Microchip's hardware debuggers.
 Since Microchip's MPLAB SNAP debugger has become incredibly cheap, this may actually be an alternative to this DIY debugger.
 You can use SNAP as a drop-in replacement for dw-link.